 Tip 15: Make it personal

+In a creative business, we all know that there exists a huge personal element.
 At Pixar, the leaders would not only hand out bonuses.
 They would personally deliver them with a thank you.
 After the success of Tangled, they printed personal letters and give each them a dvd copy.
-In a creative business, we all know that there is a huge personal part.

 “Don’t wait for things to be perfect before you share them with others.
 Show early and show often.
 It’ll be pretty when we get there, but it won’t be pretty along the way.”

 Creativity, Inc. uses the how to and self-help book format to tell the story of Pixar.
 When viewed as a story telling framework it is an effective and time-tested format for all kinds of content.
 Tina Fey told her story this way in Bossy Pants and Amy Poehler took the format self reflectively with Yes Please that seems more comparable here.
 Ed has some of the expected behind the scenes stories for the Pixar movies up to this point.
 Still, his focus remains on cultivating an environment of ideas.

 We also get a look at Steve Jobs’s evolution and how his strength of views.
 His vision remained malleable and formed based on his reliance on building a good team of people.
 As a designer and artist, the idea of incorporating that feeling of creativity into sustainable living is definitely the end game.
 For the creatives at Pixar, Disney, and everywhere else the challenges of combining creativity, art, and business ultimately are what form our lives.

 More book reviews

 - How do you find your talents?
 Steal Like an Artist by Austin Keon